 The initial fit experience of the Atomic Hawx is almost perfectly average.
 Our lead test editor has an almost exactly average volume foot.
 When a boot is considered narrow, it pinches his foot.
 When a boot is considered wide, he swims in it.
 The Atomic fits perfectly, right out of the box, in overall volume.
 Further tipping things in favor of the Atomic, fit-wise, is the ability to heat mold the shell.
 Atomic claims (and other online user reviews verify this) that the shell can be molded in a rather simple process to add millimeters of width and volume, in specific places.
 We did not test this attribute.

 The liner of the Atomic Hawx 120 is more like that of an alpine boot than that of a touring boot.
-The tongue is stiffened and the lining is soft.
+The tongue is stiffened, and the lining is soft.
 An aftermarket liner will be considerably lighter, and likely tour better, but won't be as comfortable nor ski as well.

 Warmth is most closely correlated with fit.
 Boots too tight will inhibit circulation, so we encourage you to get boots that fit correctly for backcountry warmth.
 In our testing, we correct for fit differences for warmth comparisons.
 Fit should always be tailored and, ultimately, be the same for any user in all boots.
 After fit, warmth is most strongly correlated with the amount of material in the shell and liner.
 More material in both parts makes for warmer boots.
 The liner is the most insulating part, but the shell also provides protection.
-The Atomic has a relatively thin shell, given its ski performance, however, the liner is thick and insulating.
+The Atomic has a relatively thin shell; given its ski performance, however, the liner is thick and insulating.

 Ease of Use

 The Atomic gets mixed reviews for ease of use.
 First, those coming directly from alpine boots will find the design familiar.
 As compared to regular resort kicks, the Atomic has the same buckle configuration and an overlap shell that is just as hard to get into.
 The buckles are durable and reliable.
 As compared to lighter touring boots, the six clasps (four buckles, velcro power strap, rear ski/walk mode lever) of the Atomic seem complicated.
 There are indeed more things to do in a transition with the Atomic, but all will work just as intended every single time.
 Notably, the ski/walk mode lever is the best we've ever seen on a ski-optimized touring boot.
-External, spring loaded, and easily cleared of ice, this is the only boot of its type that reliably switches between modes every single time.
+External, spring loaded, and easily cleared of ice; this is the first boot of its type that reliably switches between modes every single time.
 For the user seeking a boot like this, we consider the Atomic Hawx very easy to use.

 A boot like this is made for your traditional ski touring outing.
 You will reach a summit and grab a snack, maybe sit down, while transitioning.
 You don't want to have to take off your gloves or battle weird levers, but you don't mind hiking up your pants and making some adjustments.
 For this rhythm the Hawx is great.
 Other boots, of course, change modes way faster.
 No matter how you configure it, the Top Pick Scarpa Alien RS changes from ski to walk mode, and vice versa, with one move.
 Same with the TLT 7, as long as you ditch the power strap.
 These light boots, though, are vulnerable to material failure.
 Break a buckle and you are screwed.
-The bigger boots made by Tecnica and Lange both feature ski/walk mode levers that are very, very moody.
-Both have failed our testers in important situations, sticking either in downhill or uphill mode when the opposite was desired.
+The bigger boots made by Lange feature ski/walk mode levers that are moody.
+They have failed our testers in important situations, sticking either in downhill or uphill mode when the opposite was desired.
 We like where Atomic has made refinements (in the ski/walk mode lever) and where they have kept it familiar and proven (in the main buckles).

 We can recommend the Hawx Ultra XTD 120 for skiers looking to cover the full spectrum of backcountry skiing, from resort side-country to long traverses, as long as the user is looking to optimize downhill skiing with some touring compromises.
 The main drawback of the XTD is its weight, which can be mitigated with an aftermarket liner.